peterkeen/capistrano-buildpack/README.md

 The nginx config will list at least one domain for the app: `<application>.<hostname>`, which in this case is `bugsplatdotinfo.examplevps.bugsplat.info`.
 Anything you add to the `:additional_domains` setting gets tacked on at the end.

-## Very Important Note
+## Very Important Notes

-`Capistrano::Buildpack` will *not* run `bin/release` from the buildpack, so any environment variables that that attempts to set need to be set in `:deploy_env`. addition, at the moment the exported nginx config does not have compression turned o
+`Capistrano::Buildpack` will *not* run `bin/release` from the buildpack, so any environment variables that that attempts to set need to be set in `:deploy_env`. addition, at the moment the exported nginx config does not have compression turned on.

+Also, note that right now this does not support HTTPS.
+I'm working on it.

 ## Contributing